Tohkon Judo Academy, a not for profit organization, was founded in 1992. Our mission is to:

 This is what I’d like to say to all of Tohkon’s students.

-Oki-Sensei is a native of Japan who learned his skills from the early Judo masters.
-He is a Tenrikyo minister and Tohkon’s spiritual and inspirational leader.
-He has practiced judo for over seventy years.
+Oki-Sensei was a native of Japan who learned his skills from the early Judo masters.
+He was a Tenrikyo minister and Tohkon’s spiritual and inspirational leader.
+He practiced judo for over seventy years.

-While due to his health he is no longer able to take part in classes, for many years he was an active participant in our junior classes in which he taught his fluid techniques and took breakfalls well into his eighties.
+For many years he was an active participant in our junior classes, in which he taught his fluid techniques and took breakfalls well into his eighties.